Update: January 2021 — Topical cetirizine 1% (a PGD2 inhibitor) leads to significantly greater hair growth in men with androgenetic alopecia.

 — HLT thread on whether anyone is still on PGD2 blockers?

-— Ramatroban (a PGD2 receptor antagonist) that many people seem to have purchased from iron-dragon.
+— Ramatroban (a PGD2 receptor antagonist) that many people seem to have purchased.
 I have no idea about safety and legality issues.

 — Note that Kane from China was offering his version of Setipiprant in the past, but I do not know the current status.

 — An interesting recent HLT thread on CRISPR type gene therapy to fix the three single nucleotide polymorphisms (SNPs).
 Specifically, rs545659, rs634681 and rs7167 have been found to be responsible for this PGD2 sensitivity.